Universal Graph Compression: Stochastic Block Models: Abstract

 \section{Abstract}

-Motivated by the prevalent data science applications of processing and mining large-scale graph data such as social networks, web graphs, and biological networks, as well as the high I/O and communication costs of storing and transmitting such data, this paper investigates lossless compression of data appearing in the form of a labeled graph.
-In particular, we consider a widely used random graph model, stochastic block model (SBM), which captures the clustering effects in social networks.
-An information-theoretic \emph{universal compression} framework is applied, in which one aims to design a \emph{single} compressor that achieves the asymptotically optimal compression rate, for every SBM distribution, without knowing the parameters of the SBM that generates the data.
-Such a graph compressor is proposed in this paper, which universally achieves the optimal compression rate for a wide class of SBMs with edge probabilities ranging from $O(1)$ to $\Omega(1/n^{2-\e})$ for any $0<\e <1$.

-Existing universal compression techniques are developed mostly for \emph{stationary ergodic} one-dimensional sequences with \emph{fixed} alphabet size and entropy \emph{linear} in the number of variables.
-However, the adjacency matrix of SBM has complex two-dimensional correlations and sublinear entropy in the sparse regime.
-These challenges are alleviated through a carefully designed transform that converts two-dimensional correlated data into \emph{almost} i.i.d.\! blocks.
-The blocks are then compressed by a standard Krichevsky--Trofimov compressor, whose length analysis is generalized to identically distributed but arbitrarily correlated sequences with slowly growing alphabet size and sublinear entropy.
-In four benchmark graph datasets (protein-to-protein interaction, LiveJournal friendship, Flickr, and YouTube), the compressed files from competing algorithms (including CSR, Ligra+, PNG image compressor, and Lempel--Ziv compressor for two-dimensional data) take 2.4 to 27 times the space needed by the proposed scheme.
+Motivated by the prevalent data science applications of processing large-scale graph data such as social networks and biological networks, this paper investigates lossless compression of data in the form of a labeled graph.
+Particularly, we consider a widely used random graph model, stochastic block model (SBM), which captures the clustering effects in social networks.
+An information-theoretic universal compression framework is applied, in which one aims to design a \emph{single} compressor that achieves the asymptotically optimal compression rate, for every SBM distribution, without knowing the parameters of the SBM.
+Such a graph compressor is proposed in this paper, which universally achieves the optimal compression rate with polynomial time complexity for a wide class of SBMs.
+Existing universal compression techniques are developed mostly for \emph{stationary ergodic} one-dimensional sequences.
+However, the adjacency matrix of SBM has complex two-dimensional correlations.
+The challenge is alleviated through a carefully designed transform that converts two-dimensional correlated data into \emph{almost} i.i.d. submatrices.
+The sequence of submatrices is then compressed by a Krichevsky--Trofimov compressor, whose length analysis is generalized to identically distributed but arbitrarily correlated sequences.
+In four benchmark graph datasets, the compressed files from competing algorithms take 2.4 to 27 times the space needed by the proposed scheme.